10 Ways to reduce the indoor air pollution | Turmerry

 According to the EPA, air filters can help remove and reduce airborne particles indoors, including the ones that are of greatest health concern.

 While they’re busy producing fresh air and reducing heat, they’re also filtering out some of those pesky air pollutants.
 Eventually, their air filters fill up and stop working.
-Not only does this interfere with the indoor air quality but also wear down your air-conditioning system.
+Not only does this interfere with indoor air quality, but it also wear down your air conditioning system.

 In general, air filters should be replaced every 2-3 months.
 This is a great practice to keep your HVAC system in top condition without working hard and breaking down.

-The pillows that you press your face and nose on, the comfy mattress that you sleep on for one third of your life and all those fancy upholstered chairs are emitting VOCs polluting your air.
+The pillows that you press your face and nose on, the comfy mattress that you sleep on for one third of your life, and all those fancy upholstered chairs are emitting VOCs and polluting your air.

 natural and organic latex mattress topper